hiocas/EavesDrop/README.md

 **Bugs:** Try to define the bug clearly and provide steps to reproduce it.
 If you can, providing screenshots from  the app will also be helpful.

+## Contributing

+Be it patching, new code, a feature request, ui designs and anything else (does not have to be coding related!), contributions are always welcome!

+Additionally, you can always vote on existing new feature requests or general app ideas that you'd like to see implemented!

+See [Contributions.md](Contributions.md) for how to vote, what you can help with and how to get started.

 ## Roadmap